-Joo-Cheong Tham is an Associate Professor at Melbourne Law School and has taught at the law schools of Victoria University and La Trobe University.
+Joo-Cheong Tham is a Professor at Melbourne Law School and has taught at the law schools of Victoria University and La Trobe University.

 His research spans the fields of labour law and public law with his key research areas, the regulation of precarious work and political finance law.
 He has also undertaken considerable research into counter-terrorism laws.
 He has published 33 book chapters and refereed articles, edited two collections and produced three monographs including Money and Politics: The Democracy We Can’t Afford (2010, UNSW Press).
 His research has also been published in print and online media with Joo-Cheong having written more than 40 opinion pieces.
 Joo-Cheong regularly speaks at public forums and has presented lectures at the Commonwealth, South Australian and Victorian Parliaments.
 He has also given evidence to parliamentary inquiries into labour migration, terrorism laws and political finance laws; and has written key reports for the New South Wales Electoral Commission on the regulation of political finance and lobbying.